SatellitesAndRainforests/microservicesProject/README.md

 ip:port info shouldn't be manged within the application, instead use 'service discovery'. if a microservice gets too busy a second instance can be launched.

++ Load Balancers: (external from the private network) the main entry point, single point of failure, for production typically managed by a cloud service provider.
+(Aws, elastic, google cloud). load balances for each set of instances of a microservice within the private network. external load balancers hava a selctable algorithm for which instance to send trafic to, (eg. round robin (1,2,1,2)). health checkes - services return (status-code: 200) to the loadbalancer if OK.

 ------------------------------------------------------------